ruggerifrancesco/laravel-auth/README.md

 </p>

-# Template for a Laravel 9.2 + SCSS + Boostrap 5.x
+# Template for a Laravel 10.x + SCSS + Boostrap 5.x
-Template to generate a new standard and simple project using Laravel 9.2, Bootstrap 5.x and SCSS (SASS with SCSS Syntax).
+Template to generate a new standard and simple project using Laravel 10.x, Bootstrap 5.x and SCSS (SASS with SCSS Syntax).

 ## Steps to build another template just like this one:
+- Enter the desired project folder
+- Create a new project with command `composer create-project laravel/laravel 'projectname'` (without '')
+- To work with boostrap instead of Tailwind by default, you need to install it with new commands
+    - !NOTE: Breeze is installed by default with Laravel 10.x
+    - `composer require laravel/ui`
-- Edit `package.json`:
+    - Next
-    - Update `laravel-vite-plugin` to version `^0.6.0`
-    - Update `vite` to version `^3.0.0`
+- Add `package-lock.json` to `.gitignore` file
-- Remove POSTCSS from our application `npm remove postcss`
+- Add to `resources/app/js` this block of code to allow the correct renderization of our images

+        import.meta.glob([
+            '../img/**'
+        ])

 - Execute `npm i`
-- Install SASS `npm i --save-dev sass`
-- Update both css file and folder to scss:
-    - Rename `resources/css` into `resources/scss`
-    - Rename `app.css` into `app.scss`
+- ## Addionals
     - Edit `vite.config.js` file:

             export default defineConfig({
                 plugins: [